swimlane/DocSPA/src/docs/modules/README.md

 export class AppModule { }
 ```

-### `runtime-content`

-A `runtime-content` component allows embedding Angular template content into the markdown.

-The run time component can be added as HTML into the markdown file:
+The `RuntimeContentModule` provides a `runtime-content` custom element that allows embedding Angular template content into markdown.
+The `runtime-content` custom element can be added as HTML into the markdown file:

 ```markdown { playground }
 <runtime-content context='{ "name": "World" }'>